smtcoq/smtcoq/doc/sources.md

 H0 \/ H1
 ```

-In fact, this is the case for Boolean equality and comparison over bit-vectors, Boolean equality and
+for some propositions `H0` and `H1`.
+This is indeed the case for Boolean equality and comparison over bit-vectors,
-comparison over Coq intergers `Z`, and Boolean equality over fuctional arrays, since the corresponding
+Boolean equality and  comparison over Coq intergers `Z`, and Boolean equality over fuctional arrays;
-propositional predicates are proven to be equivalent.
-I.e.,
+since the corresponding propositional predicates are proven to be equivalent.
+E.g.,

 ```coq
 Lemma bv_ult_B2P: forall n (a b: bitvector n), bv_ult a b = true <-> bv_ultP a b.